apluslms/presentation-maker/README.md

       footer_visible: True

     ```
-3. Edit last slide content in the `presentation_config.yaml`
+3. Edit last slide content in the `presentation_config.yaml`. reStructuredText  formatting can be used inside the `content` to make the last slide.

     ```
     # content is RST formatted.
 You may want to change title from "Last slide" to something else